 For our chief executive, Angela Culhane, and her family, there will always be someone missing from their table at Christmas.
-She tells us about the men who will be in her thoughts this year, and the work we’re doing to change the game for them, as she joins thousands of our supporters hanging our ‘Man of Men’ decoration as part of our Christmas appeal.
+She tells us about the men who will be in her thoughts this year, and the work we’re doing to change the game for them, as she joins thousands of our supporters showing their support by hanging our ‘Man of Men’ decoration on their tree.

-One is for my lovely father-in-law, Tom (picture below).
-Tom was first diagnosed with prostate cancer in 2003 and lived with the disease for 10 years until his death in 2013.
-My husband, Ian, and my children missed out on many great years with him.
-Tom loved Christmas - he used to call us first thing on Christmas Day to ask if Father Christmas had been, even if we were going to see him a couple of hours later.
-His excitement about it was infectious so we all miss him at this time of year in particular.
-Now, Ian and my son, Joe, live with the knowledge that they are two and a half times more likely to develop prostate cancer due to the family link.
+Tom loved Christmas – he used to call us first thing on Christmas Day to ask if Father Christmas had been, even if we were going to see him a couple of hours later.
+His excitement about it was infectious, so we all miss him at this time of year in particular.
+Now, my husband, Ian and my son, Joe, live with the knowledge that they are two-and-a-half times more likely to develop prostate cancer due to the family link.